-The Bachelor Degree study in Liberal Arts and Humanities is a university study in the humanities that is centered on philosophy, history, and cultural and social anthropology.
-The program's signature feature is a widely opened study schedule that allows students to pursue their individual abilities and develop their interests.
-Every student completes mandatory courses in humanities and social sciences and passes comprehensive exams relevant to each field.
-By properly choosing other courses during the study, students can gradually specialize and focus either on further (Master's) study in any of the relative theoretical branches or on the practical use of acquired skills.
+Bachelor degree study of the Liberal Arts and Humanities is university study in humanities focused on philosophy, history, and cultural and social anthropology.
+The program's signature feature is a widely open study schedule that allows students to pursue their individual abilities and develop their interests.
+The student takes mandatory courses in humanities and social sciences and passes comprehensive exams relevant to each field.
+While properly choosing other courses during the study, the student can gradually specialize and focus either on further (Master) study in any of the relative theoretical fields or on the practical use of acquired skills.

-The entrance examination is comprised of a summary of an English academic text, to be written in English, and answering follow-up questions based on the text, in English.
-These questions are intended to ascertain whether the applicant fully grasped the content of the text.
-The applicant can acquire up to 28 points (19 for the summary and 3 points for each of the answers).
-Prior to the examination, applicants will receive a letter announcing the date and time of the examination.
-No dictionaries, books, notes, mobile phones or other digital devices are allowed.
-The result of the said exam will be made public on the very next day following the exam.
+Admission exam is comprised of a summary of English academic text, to be written in English, and answering follow-up questions based on the text, in English.
+Assessment is based primarily on the factual accuracy of the summary and the depiction of the main through line of the text.
+Questions are intended to ascertain whether or not the applicant fully grasped the contents of the text.
+The applicant can get up to 18 points for the test: 9 points for the summary and 3 points for each of the three answers.

 Conditions for admission

 Admission to Bachelor's studies is conditioned by completed secondary education confirmed by a school-leaving certificate.